 ABSTRACT.
 Many of the large natural history collections trace their origins back 200 years or more to the Enlightenment, when scientific and cultural objects were presented to expert and public audiences to inspire a new scientific understanding of the world.
 The way in which these collections are used has changed relatively little over that period, with experts continuing to travel around the world to view key specimens or specimens being sent out on loan to trusted institutions.
 A combination of digital and genomic technologies, alongside mass-participation citizen science, now promises to revolutionize this intellectual business model by making natural history collections openly available to global scientific and public audiences.
-This talk will review how large natural history museums are responding to this opportunity and the challenges it poses with respect to prioritization, collaboration among institutions to promote the use of natural history collections in tackling scientific and socio-economic 'grand challenges' such as biodiversity loss, environmental change, human health and sustainable agriculture.
+This talk will review how large natural history museums are responding to this opportunity and the challenges it poses with respect to prioritization, collaboration and funding.
+The talk will focus in particular on the role of digital technologies in driving collaboration among institutions to promote the use of natural history collections in tackling scientific and socio-economic 'grand challenges' such as biodiversity loss, environmental change, human health and sustainable agriculture.